griadooss/P4E/README.md

 Programming for everyone

-Somewhere to put coding assignments various MOOC's
+Somewhere to put coding assignments from various MOOC's